emudiagaeric/FinTech-ExploratoryDataAnalysis/README.md

 After cleaning the dataset, the analysis shows that most numerical variables exhibit very weak linear relationships with churn, with correlations below 1%.
 This makes the dataset a useful case study in recognizing data limitations and avoiding overinterpretation.
 The project emphasizes the value of EDA as a diagnostic tool for understanding whether a dataset is structurally suitable for modelling.

-The repository serves as a reference for performing transparent, responsible analysis and documenting results even when predictive relationships are minimal—an essential part of real-world data science practice.
+The repository serves as a reference for performing transparent, responsible analysis and documenting results even when predictive relationships are minimal in an essential part of real-world data science practice.